CamilaDuitama/decOM/README.md

 kmtricks dump --run-dir p_sources --input p_sources/matrices/matrix.pa.lz4 -o p_sources/matrices/matrix.pa.txt

 ```
 **⚠️NOTE:** The parameter --restrict-to-list can be changed to add more partitions to your final matrix, `kmtricks` will tell you how many partitions are expected in total.
 Ex: --restrict-to 1,2,3

+**⚠️NOTE:** For a 10GB k-mer matrix, the expected resources of memory (--mem 10GB) and number of threads (-t 5) are enough to run in a couple of minutes.
+If your matrix is larger, consider enforcing also the parameter --nb_partitions (Ex: --nb_partitions 1000) or allocating more memory/nthreads to your job

 You additionally need a `-m` file which is a .csv file of two columns: *Env* and *SampleID*.
 This is a `x` by 2 table, where `x` is the number of sources in your input k-mer matrix (number of columns in the kmtricks.fof used to run kmtricks). `SampleID` refers to the unique identifier of each source sample, and `Env` is the corresponding label for the source environment from where each sample was taken.